U.S. Highways in New Mexico

 County: San Juan, Rio Arriba, Taos, Colfax, Union

-History: From 1926 to about 1949, U.S. 64 entered New Mexico just west of Kenton, OK, and followed present-day NM-456 and NM-325 to Capulin, where until 1931 it ended at U.S. 385 (now 87).
-My 1926 road atlas does not show an old state route number for this highway.
+History : From 1926 to about 1949, U.S. 64 entered New Mexico just west of Kenton, OK, and followed present-day NM-456 and NM-325 to Capulin, where until 1931 it ended at U.S. 385 (now 87).
+There was apparently not an original state route number for this highway.
 In 1931, it was extended westward to Raton and southwestward as a replacement for U.S 485 to Santa Fe.
 In the late 1940s, the eastern segment was realigned along a more southerly route, entering New Mexico from Oklahoma just northeast of Clayton and following U.S. 87 to Raton.
 In 1974, the west end was realigned from Taos north and west to follow former NM-111 and NM-553 over the mountains west of Tres Piedras to Tierra Amarilla.
 It then followed U.S. 84 west of Chama and NM-17 to Farmington, where it terminated at (then) U.S. 550.
 In 1989, it was extended west, replacing 550 to Shiprock and following NM-504 and AZ-504 to U.S. 160 just inside Arizona.

 U.S. 66